chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales add recipe tab](static/images/kitchen-tales-add-recipe-tab.webp)

+- Creating a new recipe is fairly straight forward, go to your personal drop-down menu from the nav section and select the 'Add-Recipe' tab.
+This will then redirect you to the `add_recipe` page which will allow a user to fill out the form and create the recipe.

 ![Kichen Tales add recipe page](static/images/kitchen-tales-add-recipe.webp)

 ![Kichen Tales add recipe text](static/images/kitchen-tales-add-recipe-text.webp)

-- Creating a new recipe is fairly straight forward, go to your personal drop-down menu from the nav section and select the 'Add-Recipe' tab.
-This will then redirect you to the `add_recipe` page which will allow a user to fill out the form and create the recipe.
+- A logged-in user can also add a new recipe from the homepage.

 *[As a logged-in User, I can view all the recipes that I have created so that I can go back to them at a later date](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/17)*